Self Imposed Pressure

 When we put pressure onto a system we create perturbation.
 More pressure, more perturbation.

-At some unpredictable point the perturbation gets to a stage where a threshold is crossed and there is a transformation that is irreversible, and in the change releases heat as energy.
+At some unpredictable point the perturbation gets to a stage where a threshold is crossed and there is a transformation that is irreversible, and in that change, heat as energy is released.